StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/cases-description/case-timelines/add-custom-event-timeline.md

 4. In the **Add custom event** drawer, enter the following information:

     !!! warning "Modification not possible"
-        Once created, a custom event can't be modified.
+        Once you create a custom event, you cannot modify it.
 To make changes, you must [delete](delete-custom-event-timeline.md) it and create a new one.

     **- Title**